Battle of Aleppo (2012–2016): FSA and Islamist Rebels

-There have been reports that rebels have on multiple occasions indiscriminately shelled the predominantly Kurdish Sheikh Maqsood neighborhood.
-In mid-June 2016 Russia accused the rebels of causing the death of over 40 civilians in the month.
-A spokesman for the US-supported SDF also accused the rebels of causing 1,000 civilian deaths and injuries, through shelling of Sheikh Maqsood.
-There were allegations that the Army of Islam (Jaysh al-Islam) group may have used chemical weapons in Sheikh Maqsood on 7 and 8 April 2016, based on reports of eight treated patients.
-In May 2016, Amnesty International's regional director suggested that the attacks on Sheikh Maqsood constitute war crimes.
+There have also been reports of rebels indiscriminately shelling the predominantly Kurdish Sheikh Maqsoud neighborhood on multiple occasions, often with makeshift gas canister mortars and "Hamim" rockets weighing up to 200 kilograms.
+In mid-June 2016 Russia accused the rebels of causing the death of over 40 civilians in a single month in Sheikh Maqsoud.
+A spokesman for the SDF accused the rebels of causing 1,000 civilian deaths and injuries through shelling of Sheikh Maqsoud.
+The Army of Islam (Jaysh al-Islam) rebel group was also accused of using chemical weapons in the neighborhood on 7 and 8 April 2016, based on reports of eight treated patients.
+In May 2016, Amnesty International's regional director suggested that the attacks on Sheikh Maqsoud constituted war crimes.
+It implicated 11 armed groups in the indiscriminate attacks: they included Ahrar al-Sham, the Army of Islam (Jaysh al-Islam), Nour al-Din al-Zenki and the 16th division of the FSA; the armed groups reportedly targeted civilian homes, streets, markets and mosques in a densely populated neighborhood home to around 30,000 civilians.